 If we knew every instance in which a true disciple of Jesus has been put to death by religious people, thinking they were doing God’s will, we would be astonished.
 The Lord Jesus Himself was put to death by religious people.

 Then the angel said to me: “Why are you astonished?
 I will explain to you the mystery of the woman and of the beast she rides, which has the seven heads and ten horns.
 The beast, which you saw, once was, now is not, and will come up out of the Abyss and go to his destruction.
 The inhabitants of the earth whose names have not been written in the book of life from the creation of the world will be astonished when they see the beast, because he once was, now is not, and yet will come.”
 (Revelation 17:7,8)

 As far as I can tell, the beast is Antichrist.
-Antichrist is especially prominent in the Book of Revelation.
-That the spirit of religion rides Antichrist is not surprising.
+Antichrist is especially prominent in the book of Revelation.
+It is not surprising that the spirit of religion rides on Antichrist.
 The spirit of antichrist is the world spirit.
-This is the spirit that convinces people to order their lives according to their own desires without seeking to know that God wants.
+This is the spirit that convinces people to order their lives according to their own desires without seeking to know what God wants.

 This spirit is strong in the world today.
 In America, I never have heard our President on any occasion give glory to God.
 Maybe he has and I just never heard it.
 This is unusual for America.
 The presidents of our country always have acknowledged God and exhorted us to pray so God would keep our country safe and prosperous.

 The church people, by and large, participate in democracy and enjoy the benefits of capitalism.
 They “ride” on the antichrist world system.
 They are somewhat upset about abortion-on-demand and perverse sexual practices and gender confusion.
 But the attitude of Americans, perhaps the majority of whom associate themselves with Christianity, take a relatively complacent attitude about some of the horribly immoral activities in America, and the President does not speak out against them.